 Assistant Clinical Professor of Law and Attorney-in-Charge, Hofstra Criminal Justice Clinic

-Elizabeth Nevins-Saunders comes to Hofstra Law School from New York University School of Law where she spent several years as an Acting Assistant Professor of Lawyering.
-In 2009-10, while on leave from the Lawyering Program, she was a senior fellow for Center on Research in Crime and Justice at the Law School.
+Elizabeth Nevins-Saunders came to the Maurice A. Deane School of Law from New York University School of Law, where she spent several years as an acting assistant professor of lawyering.
+In 2009-2010, while on leave from the Lawyering Program, she was a senior fellow for Center for Research in Crime and Justice at NYU Law.
 She has also taught as an adjunct at New York Law School.

-Nevins-Saunders graduated cum laude from Harvard Law School andmagna cum laude from Amherst College.
-After her graduation from law school, she clerked for United States District Judge Edward W. Nottingham in the Colorado District Court.
+Nevins-Saunders graduated cum laude from Harvard Law School and magna cum laude from Amherst College.
+After her graduation from law school, she clerked for U.S. District Judge Edward W. Nottingham in the Colorado District Court.